The Beatles Anthology (TV series): 1995 ABC broadcast

-The documentary was broadcast on American television in three feature-length episodes comprising six abridged parts (two per episode) on Sunday 19 November, Wednesday 22 November, and Thursday 23 November 1995.
+The documentary was first broadcast on American television in three feature-length episodes comprising six abridged parts (two per episode) on Sunday 19 November, Wednesday 22 November, and Thursday 23 November 1995.
 It aired from 9 pm to 11 pm on ABC.
-The documentary was released on VHS and Laserdisc the following year.

-The Anthology was first shown on American television on ABC; the tagline for the network during the time was "A Beatles C".
+ABC re-aired the documentary to promote the VHS release in 1996.
+The Anthology was first shown on American television on ABC; the tagline for the network during the time was "A Beatles C", an homage to the mid-1960s "77 W-A-Beatles-C" call sign of the network's flagship NYC AM radio station.